Gin and Elephants. As combinations go, it’s not an obvious one. But Elephant Gin is more than just the obvious choice.

 Near Lake Jozini in South Africa, unemployment is rife and attractive for poachers to getting information and assistance from local communities.
 The strategy of Space For Elephants is to get communities involved by creating employment opportunities and make them aware of the value of wildlife by educating and showing them of how to earn a living by working in conservation.

 This is why Elephant Gin has been funding an education center focused on elephants.
 The aim of the program is to teach about the threats elephants face today, i.e. human-wildlife-conflicts and ivory poaching, the important ecological role of elephants, and the demand for conservation.
 The education center has been built and will be run by members of the Zulu community.
 The “Wildlife Spirit Education Center” is officially open for locals.
-Tourists will be able to start visiting the center and learn bits of the curriculum from the end of 2017.
+Tourists will be able to start visiting the center and learn bits of the curriculum in 2018.